jangsa/share/SecretNFTs/secretnft_abs.md

 ## Burn-then-tokenize problem
 Banksy has burnt his work before tokenizing it.
-Ownership of drawings might be valuable even after they are burnt (a little enigmatic to me though), but burning houses, vehicles, ships, planes ... is nothing but irrational behavior.
+Ownership of drawing might be valuable even after drawing itself is burnt (a little enigmatic to me though).

+On the other hand, burning houses, vehicles, ships, planes ... is nothing but irrational behavior.
 Since houses, vehicles, ships, planes, ... are valuable only if they are existing and functioning.

 ## Tokenizing by on-demand sealing